Southampton, Ontario – My Top 6 Picks

 It is quiet and peaceful on Southampton’s beach, a four-kilometer-long stretch of shore.
 The wooden Long Dock extends towards Chantry Island with its lighthouse in view offshore.

-33 Victoria Street North, the old public school – now houses the Bruce County Museum and Cultural Centre – 1878 – yellow brick – Italianate style with Two-and-a-half storey tower-like bay with two-storey tower above, iron cresting on top
+33 Victoria Street North, the old public school – now houses the Bruce County Museum and Cultural Centre – 1878 – yellow brick – Italianate style with Two-and-a-half story tower-like bay with two-story tower above, iron cresting on top

 107 High Street – Chantry Breezes Bed and Breakfast – George E. Smith, Customs Officer – c.
 1907 – Queen Anne style – spacious wrap-around porches, patios, flower gardens, mature trees, one block from white sand beaches of Lake Huron, has seven tastefully decorated bedrooms featuring antiques, historic charm and en-suite bathrooms

-25 Huron Street North – Magnus Spence, Gentleman – 1896 – Italianate style with two-and-a-half storey tower-like bay with projecting eaves, paired cornice brackets, cornice return on gable
+25 Huron Street North – Magnus Spence, Gentleman – 1896 – Italianate style with two-and-a-half story tower-like bay with projecting eaves, paired cornice brackets, cornice return on gable